adambard/learnxinyminutes-docs/objective-c.html.markdown

     // NSDecimalNumber is a fixed-point class that's more precise then float or double NSDecimalNumber *oneDecNum = [NSDecimalNumber decimalNumberWithString:@"10.99"];
     NSDecimalNumber *twoDecNum = [NSDecimalNumber decimalNumberWithString:@"5.002"];
-    // NSDecimal isn't able to use standard +, -, *, / operators.
-NSDecimalNumber has its own:
+    // NSDecimalNumber isn't able to use standard +, -, *, / operators so it provides its own:
     [oneDecNum decimalNumberByAdding:twoDecNum];
     [oneDecNum decimalNumberBySubtracting:twoDecNum];
     [oneDecNum decimalNumberByMultiplyingBy:twoDecNum];